unobatbayar/algorithms/README.md

 Let's expand our knowledge of algorithms!
 General computer science algorithms; Searching, sorting, recursion, artificial intelligence, learning, scheduling, graph theory, encryption and more!

 # 🏆 Contribute
 As you see, most of the Algorithms are not complete and always being updated.
-So please feel free to contribute, complete and add more Computer Science Algorithms here.
-Don't forget to include your name in the README (Name, occupation, country).
+So please feel free to contribute, complete and add more algorithms here.
+Don't forget to include your username in the README.
 All contributions, big or small, will be accepted.

 # 🎁 Useful resources
  - [Algorithms by Jeff Erickson](http://jeffe.cs.illinois.edu/teaching/algorithms/book/Algorithms-JeffE.pdf)